 Improving at a job function is accelerated when an environment of learning and development flourishes.
 Ensure your learners are interested in learning and pursuing self-development at their own will.
 Making ‘learning culture’ a critical goal to achieve via your learning management system.

 How to promote an environment of learning and development?

 - Keep renewing and adding to your existing learning material.

 - Link incentives, promotions, increased responsibilities, and stronger appraisals to learning.

 - Make training accessible, your LMS will help achieve this.

 - Select an LMS with social learning feature, where learners freely share and discuss topics, it is great way to encourage learning.

-The LMS is best known as a tool that improves employee efficiency which in return boosts organizational efficiency.
-Consequently, a survey carried out by iSpring Suite revealed:
+The LMS is best known as a tool that improves employee efficiency which in return boosts organization-wide efficiency.
+A survey carried out by iSpring Suite revealed:

 - 40% of the respondents noted increase in revenue